English Springer Spaniel Breed Profile

 - A fairly hardy breed that is easy to feed.
 If you opt for a show Springer don't feed him a high-protein diet unless you intend to work him sufficiently to burn it off.

 Working Springers, although less highly strung, are incredibly energetic and always on a mission.
-In appearance they can vary, but tend to be of lighter build, and longer than they are tall.
-They can be quite small, their ears are set higher on the head, and their coats are much shorter and less feathered than their show counterparts.
+In appearance they can vary, but tend to be of lighter build, and longer than they are tall, whereas the show type is slightly larger and broader.
+Working Springers can be quite small, their ears are set higher on the head, and their coats are much shorter and less feathered than their show counterparts.

 While working Springers are often cheaper, they aren't recommended for the average pet dog owner.
 It's best not to choose a working Springer unless you intend to work him.